 There are stricter halfway homes that enforce a curfew, monitor visitors, and require attendance in 12-step meetings.
 Then, there are also sober living homes that have minimal rules, but just require the housemate to be drug and alcohol free.
 When an individual is choosing a sober living facility there are a number of things they should keep in mind in order to make sure they are in the perfect living situation for them.

-Key Factors In Choosing the Right Halfway Home
+Key Factors In Choosing the Right Sober Living Home

 In early recovery, there are a number of key factors to keep in mind before making a decision to choose a sober living home that is appropriate for an individual and their needs.
 Choosing a sober living facility is as important of a decision as choosing to stay clean and sober.
 Living in the wrong house can lead to problems, and there are many sober living homes that are not properly ran and being involved with a sober living facility that is not conducting themselves properly can lead to relapse sooner than later.
 Everyone who makes a choice to live in a sober living facility should participate in tours of different homes and keep the following things in mind before making a final decision.